It’s safe to say that most are aware of the increased demand for electronics due to supply chain shortages in the semiconductor industry.

 How is the Pandemic affecting India, Malaysia, Thailand, Taiwan and Japan?

 The pandemic is sending waves of challenges for the semiconductor industry in many countries.
 In India, Thailand, and other countries, prices are increasing due to limited supply resulting from supply chain shortages.
 Malaysia’s surges in virus cases have resulted in a lockdown from June 1st to June 14th.
-As a result, another slowdown in the supply chain is expected.
+As a result, many expect another slowdown in the supply chain.
 In March 2021, one of the leading semiconductor manufacturers in Japan experienced a fire, again sending ripples through the global supply chain.
 On the other hand, Taiwan Semiconductor Manufacturing Company actually saw an increase in revenue in the first quarter.
 The revenue from the 7, 12, and 16-nanometer semiconductors rose at a steady pace.
 Though many are anxious for the end of the shortage, the timing of the end is uncertain.

 Supply Deficit Limits 2021 Semiconductor Growth

 Since the start of the pandemic in 2020, semiconductor supply has seen global shortages that have shocked even the veterans in the industry.
 Many are left to speculate on when the business process may go back to normal, and when products and services will once again be available in a timely manner.
 Currently, it’s projected that the supply chain shortage may take at least two years to sort out.
 Predicting the future market is a difficult task due to the aftershock of the pandemic.
 Although the deficit in supplies is projected to limit 2021 growth for the industry, demand and annual sales are continuing to increase.
 Annual sales are projected to increase 19.7% in 2021, 8.8% in 2022.